StereoFlo/Example-Laravel/README.md

 #### How to install

-1) **git clone ...** for clone a repo
+1) **git clone ...** clone a repo
 2) **cd engine** go to framework folder
-3) **php composer.phar install** for download a composer dependencies
+3) **php composer.phar install** download a composer dependencies
 4) Set up a database for project.
-Make a database, user, password, etc...
+Create a database with user and password...
-5) make a file **.env** in a current folder and put the content is contained below (WARNING!
+5) Create a file **.env** in a current folder and put the content is contained below (WARNING!
 This file for local use only!):

 ``` bash
 APP_NAME=Recycle